 Singapore Zoo, 80 Mandai Lake Road, Singapore 729826

 Featuring countless interactive exhibits in its eclectic space, the Science Centre is a great spot to kickstart your child’s love of the clever “art”.
-Check out displays on 3D printing, butterflies, a laser maze and more hands-on experiences to learn about fire, energy and water.
+Check out displays on 3D printing, butterflies, a laser maze, a kinetic garden and more hands-on experiences to learn about fire, energy and water.

 Science Centre Singapore, 15 Science Centre Road, Singapore 609081

 Missing the chill of winter?
-Escape to Snow City for a chilly winter adventure, where you can tube down icy slopes, play at the winter shooting arena, enjoy bumper car rides, immerse yourself in a snowy playground and loads more.
+Escape to Snow City in Jurong for a chilly winter adventure, where you can tube down icy slopes, play at the winter shooting arena, enjoy bumper car rides, immerse yourself in a snowy playground and loads more.

 Snow City Singapore, 21 Jurong Town Hall Road, Singapore 609433